 ➢ Indicate yes or no: They can communicate acceptance or rejection of something.
 For example, as an infant by closing their mouth and turning their head from food, by smiling or grizzling and then they might shake their head for “no”.

 These skills are very important to enable your child to learn to speak and interact.
-Your child will learn to use these skills with you, their siblings, extended family, at baby groups, in Nursery, whilst shopping in the supermarket, at the park, and on the bus …everywhere!
+Your child will learn to use these skills with you, their siblings, extended family, at baby groups, in Nursery, whilst shopping in the supermarket, at the park, and on the bus …everywhere.
+A referral to speech and language therapy maybe beneficial, if the child is not able to carryout the above activities.

 Adapted from Pre-language Skills (Younger & Tuesner) for further articles on strategies to use with children at home or in school to support child language development see articles.